LeXpunK-Army/Statement_Crypto_Provision_Infrastructure_Bill/README.md

 Although the U.S. Infrastructure Bill (“Bill”) is still being drafted, it has been widely reported that a new provision has been added which would expand the Tax Code's definition of "broker" to capture nearly every user of cryptocurrency, including non-custodial actors like miners and validators.
 The Bill purportedly expands the definition of a "broker" to include "any person who (for consideration) is responsible for and regularly provides any service effectuating transfers of digital assets."

-INCLUDE LANGUAGE ABOUT HOW IMPORTNAT IT IIS TO BAN BAD COINS.
+INCLUDE LANGUAGE ABOUT HOW IMPORTANT IT IS TO BAN BAD COINS.
 FOR REAL.

 This language is overly broad, unenforceable, will eliminate good-paying U.S. jobs, and will reduce the state and federal tax base.
 The hastily drafted language will crush the cryptocurrency industry within the U.S., stifle U.S. innovation, drive U.S. jobs overseas, and jeopardize Americans’ Fourth Amendment protections.